 Maui’s remote southern coast has, thus far, remained untouched by resorts and golf courses—rendering it a favorite among both locals and visitors.
 You’ll be spellbound by this part of the island when, just after Wailea, modern expansion mellows, kiawe forests blaze, monkeypods flourish—and the beaches remain unspoiled.

-Stop at La Perouse Bay to admire its fields of untouched lava before making your way back to Maui’s highest summit: With Maui Stargazing, you’ll relish a second spectacular Haleakala sunset before receiving a 90-minute, telescope-guided tour of the cosmos; science-based and remarkable, this view of the universe will hammer home Maui’s magic.
+Stop at La Perouse Bay to admire its fields of untouched lava before making your way back to Maui’s highest summit.
+With Maui Stargazing, you’ll relish a second spectacular Haleakala sunset before receiving a 90-minute, telescope-guided tour of the cosmos; science-based and remarkable, this view of the universe will hammer home Maui’s magic.
 And if you happen to see a falling star?
-We have an inkling of what you’ll be wishing for: Another 12 days, and then some.
+We have an inkling of what you’ll wish for: Another 12 days and then some.

 Born and raised on Maui, I have a deep love for language and writing.
 At present, I work as a content writer at Hawaii Web Group, where I have the opportunity to showcase my passion for storytelling.
 Being a part of Hawaiian culture, storytelling holds a special place, and I am thrilled to be able to share the tales of the amazing people, beautiful locations, and fascinating customs that make Maui such an incredible place to call home.